can-lehmann/owlkettle/docs/internals.md

 `Viewable` widgets are abstractions over renderable widgets.
 Owlkettle applications and any custom widgets written by you are usually implemented as viewable widgets.

+Every widget consists of a `WidgetState` and a `Widget`, independent of whether it is `renderable` or `viewable`.
+The `WidgetState` represents the internal state of the widget which is persistent between redraws.
+Its state is updated on every redraw by the `Widget`.
+The `Widget` records which fields are set (`has<FieldName>`) and what their values are (`val<FieldName>`).

-Regardless of that distinction, all widget consists of a `WidgetState` and a `Widget`.
-The `Widget` represents the actual widget that gets rendered.
-It receives data from either parent-widgets or user-inputs and is used to update the `WidgetState` with them.
-The `WidgetState` is the overal internal widget state, that transforms data it receives as necessary and uses that to update the `Widget` instance.
-By separating the instance that receives new values (`Widget`) from the instance that records internal state (`WidgetState`) and requiring logic that defines how to transfer changes from one to the other, owlkettle manages to preserve the widget's state without unintentionally losing data.
+By separating the instance that receives new values (`Widget`) from the instance that records internal state (`WidgetState`) and requiring logic that defines how to transfer changes from one to the other, owlkettle manages to preserve the widget's state between redraws.

-In `Viewable` Widgets the `WidgetState` is used to generate a new `Widget` instance initially and whenever it gets updated via a `view` method.
-It should be noted that in the `gui` section of a `view` method you are effectively calling `view` methods of whatever widget you use in there until you reach a renderable.

-In `Renderable` widgets the `Widget` is updated, if necessary, via hooks, there is no `view` method that generates new Widgets.

 ```mermaid
 classDiagram